shuence/Wallchain-App/README.md

 # Hi, We are InnovisionSquad
 ## 🤝 Contributors
 We are a team from Deogiri Institute of Engineering And Management Studies Chh.
-Sambhajinagar and Core Team Members of [GDSC DIEMS](https://gdsc.community.dev/deogiri-institute-of-engineering-and-management-studies-aurangabad/)
+Sambhajinagar.

 | [Sanika Chavan ](https://linkedin.com/in/sanika-chavan-52457b236/)| [Shubham Pitekar](https://linkedin.com/in/shuence)| [Krishna Aute](https://www.linkedin.com/in/krishna-aute-195b2b135/)| [Mohammed Rehan](https://www.linkedin.com/in/mdrehan15/)|
 | ----------------------------------------------------------------- | ---------------------------------------------------------------- | ----------------------------------------------------------------- | ----------------------------------------------------------------- |